kareemy/lab9/README.md

    });
    ```

-3. Vist the site again.
+3. Visit the site again.
 What does this middleware do for the main page?
 The example.html page?

       **Replace this text with your response.**